 Don't make your TV the focal point of your living room.
 There's lots you can do to conceal your TV, and we love this simple solution of fixing bookcases on wheels, sliding them apart to reveal a wall-mounted TV.

-‘Many homes have awkward alcoves.
-This is one area where it pays to invest in bespoke cabinetry to really maximise the storage,’ says Andrew Dunning of London Contemporary.
-The bespoke media unit in this open plan reception room provides essential storage with decorative floating shelves above.
+The bespoke media unit in this open-plan reception room provides essential storage with decorative floating shelves above.
 Designed by London Contemporary to fit the wall shape without protruding into the room too much.

 13. Statement furniture

-Tired of the humble houseplant?
-Dial up the drama with an indoor tree, the logical and maximalist next step.
+Tired of the humble houseplant but still want to bring the outdoors in?
+Dial-up the drama with and copy this modern living room idea with an indoor tree, the logical and maximalist next step.
 When choosing your tree, check that it will live happily indoors and consider its care.
 How much water and natural light does it need?
 How large will it grow – and how high is your ceiling?

 We've seen graphic painted walls, cool ceilings, painted floors and painted woodwork, but what about the doors?
 We love Charleston inspired patterns for doors, or for a historic property you could commission someone to decorate doors with something more delicate and intricate,

-Using different paint colours above and below the dado is a popular decorating trick, but going just a little bit bolder with a bright colour will give a living room a completely different look and energy.
+Using different paint colors above and below the dado is a popular decorating trick, but going just a little bit bolder with a bright color will give a living room a completely different look and energy.

 Enveloping each room in a different paint colour will create distinctly different zones, rooms and moods.

-Darker, deeper blues create a bolder, more dramatic look, and have a cocooning effect.
-It suits both large living rooms, making them feel smaller and cosier, and small living rooms, emphasising bijou proportions and giving them a den-like feel.
+Darker, deeper blues create a bolder, more dramatic living room, and have a cocooning effect.
+It suits both large living rooms, making them feel smaller and cozier, and small living rooms, emphasizing bijou proportions and giving them a den-like feel.

 22. Go for Mid-Century style

-Mid-Century Modern furniture continues to soar in popularity, and these days you don't need to get your hands on vintage pieces to get the look – high street retailers like John Lewis, Heal's, Cult Furniture, Swoon, West Elm and Rose & Grey all stock Mid-Century inspired furniture pieces.
+Mid-Century Modern furniture continues to soar in popularity, and these days you don't need to get your hands on vintage pieces to get the look – high street retailers have jumped on the bang wagon too, so they are really easy to source and make part of your living room design.